V4Fire/Client/docs/tests/README.md

 ## Specs isolation

-One of our tests mustn't affect the state of another; for this, it is worth isolating the specs from each other.
-This is achieved quite simply, more precisely, in the examples above, we have already achieved this with the help of the `beforeEach` hook and creating a new browser context. `beforeEach` hook will be executed before every spec, so every spec will have its own browser context without any listeners, routes handlers or any other side effects.
-Don't forget to use `afterEach` hook to close previous browser context.
+One of our tests mustn't affect the state of another test.
+To implement this, it is worth isolating the specs from each other.
+We have already achieved this with the help of the `beforeEach` hook and creating a new browser context.
+The `beforeEach` hook will be executed before every spec to have its browser context without any listeners, routes handlers, or other side effects.
+Finally, don't forget to use the `afterEach` hook to close the previous browser context.

 You can also not create a new context but do everything on one page.
 In this case, the performance of tests will improve, but this will create other, more severe problems.
-For example, one spec can affect the state of another, there are a lot of such issues, so it is highly recommended to use a new context for each spec.
+For example, one spec can affect the state of another, there are a lot of such issues, so it is highly recommended use a new context for each spec.

 ## Splitting specs